sxcw/mks-blog-source/source/_posts/w9-day2.md

 Idea Formation
 -----------

-We spent hours brainstorimg ideas and finally decided on doing 'Pulse' (name is subject to change).
+We spent hours brainstorming ideas and finally decided on doing 'Pulse' (name is subject to change).
 'Pulse' is a web app that enables people to set up or search for last-minute events.
 Some of the use cases would be: I am looking for a person to play tennis with me later this afternoon, or I want to check if there are any events around me the next 20 minutes.

-Ok, more details on Pulse:
+Okay, user backlog on Pulse:

 **Users:**  People who want to set up event or go to events **Vision:** To quickly find and set up dynamic events near you.
 Finding a group of people for a last minute activity can be very hard, and this is the problem the app is going to solve.